otterscan/otterscan/README.md

 Make sure you have a working node 12/npm installation.

 Clone Otterscan repo and its submodules.
-For now, only the default `develop` branch is available (it is alpha...).
+Checkout the tag corresponding to your Erigon + Otterscan patches.
+It uses the same version tag from Erigon + Otterscan repo, i.e., if you built the `v2021.07.01-otterscan`, you should build the `v2021.07.01-otterscan` of Otterscan.

 ```
 git clone --recurse-submodules git@github.com:wmitsuda/otterscan.git
 cd otterscan
+git checkout <version-tag-otterscan>
 npm install
 npm run build
 ```